The default for both the READ and WRITE options is the uucppublic directory, as shown in the following strings:

 The strings READ=/ and WRITE=/ specify permission to access any file that can be accessed by a local user with Other permissions.

 The value of these entries is a colon-separated list of path names.
 The READ option is for requesting files, and the WRITE option is for depositing files.
-One of the values must be the prefix of any full path name of a file coming in or going out.
-To grant permission to deposit files in /usr/news as well as the public directory, use the following values with the WRITE option:
+One of the values must be the prefix of any full path name of a file entering or exiting.
+To grant permission to deposit files in /usr/news as well as in the public directory, use the following values with the WRITE option:

-You should be careful which directories you make accessible for reading and writing by remote systems.
-For example, the /etc directory contains many critical system files; remote users should not have permission to deposit files in this directory.
+Be careful which directories you make accessible for reading and writing by remote systems.
+For example, the /etc directory contains many critical system files.
+Remote users should not have permission to deposit files in this directory.